damianjwilliams/esp32_CCS811_BT/README.md

 An overview of the process can be found on [Youtube](https://www.youtube.com/watch?v=l7pM1rQDjBs).
 The instructions are for Windows 10, but easily adapted for OSX, etc.

 Upload ESP32 code and libraries described in the links above.
-An overview of the process can be found on Youtube.
+A

 Once the code is uploaded, "The device started, now you can pair it with bluetooth!" is shown on the arduino serial monitor and environmental data begins to appear.

-"ESP32_enviroment_sensor"); //Bluetooth device name
-  Serial.println("The device started, now you can pair it with bluetooth!");
+The "ESP32_enviroment_sensor" should be visible Serial.println("The device started, now you can pair it with bluetooth!");

 If the you encounter an error using I2C communication protocol for the BME, try switching the address from  0x76 to  0x77 at `status = bme.begin(0x77)`.